FAQ's for Adult Undergraduate and Graduate Students

 Who will correctly pronounce my name?

 Marist wants to make sure each name called on Commencement day is pronounced correctly.
-For this reason, names are all pre-recorded by the Dean of each School.
-Students may record their own names ahead of time so that Deans may use those recordings as a reference.
-To record your name, log in to iLearn and under your Sites, you will find a course named Commencement Name Recording.
+For this reason, names are all prerecorded by the Dean of each school.
+Students may record their own names ahead of time so that the Deans may use those recordings as a reference.
+To record your name, log in to iLearn.
+Under your sites you will find a course named Commencement Name Recording.
 Follow the directions described in the assignment.
 You will need a computer with a built-in microphone.
-If you don’t have one of your own, stop by the Help Desk in Donnelly or the Media Center in LT 203 for assistance.
+If you don’t have one of your own, stop by the Help Desk in Donnelly Hall or the Media Center in LT 208 for assistance.
 Act soon!
-The course will close April 21st.
+The course will close April 20.